souxls/Collections/README.md

 * [vegeta](https://github.com/tsenart/vegeta) - Vegeta is a versatile HTTP load testing tool built out of a need to drill HTTP services with a constant request rate.
 It can be used both as a command line utility and a library.
 * [rainbond](https://github.com/goodrain/rainbond) - Cloud-native and easy-to-use application management platform | 云原生且易用的应用管理平台
 * [jumpserver](https://github.com/jumpserver/jumpserver) - JumpServer 是全球首款开源的堡垒机，是符合 4A 的专业运维安全审计系统。
 * [growthbook](https://github.com/growthbook/growthbook) -  The Open Source A/B Testing Platform
+* [spinnaker](https://github.com/spinnaker/spinnaker) - Spinnaker is an open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence.
+* [mesos](https://github.com/apache/mesos) - Apache Mesos is a cluster manager that provides efficient resource isolation and sharing across distributed applications, or frameworks.
+It can run Hadoop, Jenkins, Spark, Aurora, and other frameworks on a dynamically shared pool of nodes.

 ### 监控
+* [zabbix](https://github.com/zabbix/zabbix) - Real-time monitoring of IT components and services, such as networks, servers, VMs, applications and the cloud.
 * [grafana](https://github.com/grafana/grafana) - The tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More https://grafana.com.
 * [elastalert](https://github.com/Yelp/elastalert) - Easy & Flexible Alerting With ElasticSearch.
 * [bcc](https://github.com/iovisor/bcc) - BCC - Tools for BPF-based Linux IO analysis, networking, monitoring, and more.